 (3) A requirement established by a subgrant agreement is applicable to the subgrants that are the subject of that subgrant agreement without having to be restated in an Administrative Code rule.

-(F) Subject to timely budget approval by the legislature, ODJFS will notify the county subgrantees of county allocation funding levels.
+(G) Subject to timely budget approval by the legislature, ODJFS will notify the county subgrantees of county allocation funding levels.
 Adjustments may be made to allocations if either of the following conditions are met:

-(2) At the discretion of the director, ODJFS will distribute any additional funds that become available to county agencies requesting additional funds up to the maximum statewide amount available.
+(2) At the discretion of the department's director, ODJFS will distribute any additional funds that become available to county agencies requesting additional funds up to the maximum statewide amount available.

-(G) A county subgrantee will be given the opportunity to request ODJFS to redistribute funds twice during the state fiscal year, during January and April, as follows:
+(H) A county subgrantee will be given the opportunity to request ODJFS to redistribute funds twice during the state fiscal year, during January and April, as follows:

 (1) ODJFS will notify the county subgrantee of the remaining balance of each allocation.
 The county subgrantee may request additional funds or release excess funds by completing and returning the notice no later than the last day of January for the first redistribution and the last day of April for the second redistribution.
 ODJFS will redistribute released funds to counties demonstrating additional need, at the discretion of the director of ODJFS; or

-(H) At the end of the allocation period, a reconciliation occurs for each allocation issued to the county subgrantee in accordance with the rules contained in Chapter 5101:9-7 of the Administrative Code.
+(I) ODJFS will reconcile each allocation issued to the county subgrantee in accordance with the rules contained in Chapter 5101:9-7 of the Administrative Code.

 Promulgated Under: 111.15